runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 Short Introduction to Typography
 ---------------------------------

-What is type?
-Focus on the measurements so the people from Visual Com. are not bored

 Read: Paul Rand from p.
 149
 Read: Something from Bringhurst (one could be p.
 25)

-Serif / sans-serif
-all that measurement stuff

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/DesigningTypes10_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/DesigningTypes10.jpg" />